Oil holds near year-long highs as Covid-19 lockdowns seen easing

 Bank of America said Brent prices could temporarily spike to $70 in the second quarter.

-(Additional reporting by Bozorgmehr Sharafedin in London, additional reporting by Jessica Jaganathan in Singapore; Editing by Marguerita Choy and Edmund Blair)
+(Reporting by Laura Sanicola in New York; Additional reporting by Bozorgmehr Sharafedin in London and Jessica Jaganathan in Singapore; Editing by Marguerita Choy and Matthew Lewis)

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)